 The Brewer Lane streetscape would be enhanced by having sidewalks on both sides.
 As development occurs, the Town may wish to seek additional ROW to support enhanced bicycle and pedestrian infrastructure.
-Vehicle lane widths are maintained as-is, to ensure larger vehicles (e.g., concrete trucks and tour buses) are able to access industrial uses in this part of the downtown area.
-Maintaining the existing widths is not ideal for non-motorized users; however, in this context it necessary for the street to continue functioning properly.
+Vehicle lanes are maintained as-is, to ensure larger vehicles (e.g., concrete trucks and tour buses) are able to access industrial uses in this part of the downtown area.
 A potential cross-section for Brewer Lane as a Secondary streetscape could have the following characteristics: